Privacy Policy

 Under the following conditions, you have the right to request that we restrict the processing of your personal data, namely if:

-– the accuracy of the personal data is contested by you, for a period enabling us to verify the accuracy of the personal data;
+– the accuracy of your personal data is contested, for a period that allows us to verify the accuracy of the personal data;

-– the processing is unlawful and you oppose the erasure of the personal data and request the restriction of their use instead;
+– the processing is unlawful and you object to the erasure of the personal data and instead request the restriction of its use;

-– we no longer need the personal data for the purposes of processing, but you need them to assert, exercise or defend legal claims, or
+– we no longer need the personal data for the purposes of processing, but you require it for the establishment, exercise or defense of legal claims, or

-– you have objected to the processing pending the verification whether our legitimate grounds outweigh yours.
+– You have objected to the processing, as long as it is not yet clear whether our legitimate grounds override yours.

 The right to data portability, Article 20 GDPR